Business ethics addresses issues of right and wrong in decision making, but how does one decide what is right and what is wrong.

 However many people will feel strongly about these issues, making them an ethical debate.

 “In one sense, business ethics can be said to begin where the law ends.”
-(Crane and Matten, 2010, p.7).
+(Crane and Matten, 2010).

 Torrington, Hall & Taylor (2005) p.718-719